dabigf5/TanksLua/readme.md

 return extension
 ```

-and here's one that prints "loaded" to the console when it's loaded, and "updated" to the console every frame:
+And here's one that prints "loaded" to the console when it's loaded, and "updated" to the console every frame:
 ```lua
 local extension = {
     name = "My Extension",